BenjaminWatts/watts-wrong/chapters/15-flexibility-balancing-storage.md

 The reality is rather less charming.
 Much of the electricity spike comes from fridge compressors in pubs and homes as spectators grab cold drinks during the match.
 And yes, there's also a surge from water companies as everyone rushes to the toilet during half-time, forcing pumping stations to work overtime to refill cisterns.
 Neither of these explanations has quite the same romantic appeal as the tea-making story, so it's no wonder the kettle myth persists - it's much more British.

-The bigger explanation as to why this isn't true however is that major England football matches, which in the age of Netflix are about the last remaining collective live TV event, are at the wrong time of year and day.
+The bigger explanation as to why this isn't true however is that major England football matches, which in the age of Netflix are about the last remaining collective live TV event, represent the wrong kind of stress on the grid.
+These events create short-term demand spikes lasting perhaps 15-30 minutes - the kind that can be managed with quick-response storage like pumped hydro or batteries.
 The grid is never under much strain at 8-9pm on a summer evening, when the World Cup or Euros matches are typically held.

-Instead, the reality of when the grid is under most strain is far more mundane, but predictable, and it is between 4pm and 7pm on winter weekday evenings and during school term times.
-There are a number of complementary reasons for high demand:
+Instead, the real challenge comes from sustained high demand that stretches the entire generation system for hours on end.
+This happens between 4pm and 7pm on winter weekday evenings and during school term times - a completely different type of stress that requires the grid to operate near its maximum capacity for extended periods.
+There are a number of complementary reasons for this sustained high demand:

 1. It gets dark from 3pm onwards, especially in mid winter, further north and on overcast days.
 This drives a need for lighting both in buildings and on streets that doesn't exist to the same degree in the rest of the year.
 And while the development of LED lighting has dramatically cut the use of electricity in this space, lighting remains a significant contributor to UK electricity demand during winter months.